imdoug/todo-angular/README.md

 An Angular app build with TypeScript/Javascript With a PostgrestSQL databse and Node.js RESTful api.

+### Installation
+1. Clone this repository
+2. Install the application: npm install
+3. Start the server: node server.js
+4. View in browser at http://localhost:8080

 ## Registration / Sessions

 Users can register on the app and will automaticaly be redirected to the dashboard if registration is successful